splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Most components are stateless, so even if they hold some state in memory, it isn't relevant for scaling purposes.

-To scale them, simply add new replicas and use an off-the-shelf load balancer.
-Also consider splitting your collection pipeline with reliability in mind.
+To scale stateless components, add new replicas and use a load balancer.
+Consider splitting your collection pipeline for greater reliability.

 Stateful components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^